Last Updated on January 1, 2021 by Christine Kaaloa

 Unfortunately, I didn’t get to spend much daylight hours exploring Kifissia but from what I saw it’s one of the more beautiful spots in Athens.
 It houses cafes, shows, upscale stores, a bowling center, hip nightlife and movie theater.
 It was traditionally, the home of many affluent politicians.
 When I went, one of the streets straight off the subway, turned into a sidewalk market with crafts vendors.

 Food isn’t necessarily cheap in Athens, but if you’ve made it all the way to Athens, why not splurge!
 Still, if you’re worried about your Euro, there are budget friendly options.
-See Must Try Athens Greek Foods .
+Vegetarian Greek foods weren’t easy to find off the bat.
+I spent some time in grocery stores buying yogurt before I could warm up to Greek menus.
+Greek Street Foods are awesome because you can see them in the open.

 Souvlaki very inexpensive and popular sandwich roll with french fries, sour cream, vegetables, herbs and smoked meat.
-You can order it without meat.
+You can order it without meat and I did it a lot.
+Greeks might curl their toes at the thought of castrating them to fit vegetarian diets but I wanted to try at least a bit of the beloved sandwich.
 They’re ubiquitous in Greece.

 Koulouri (breaded pretzel with different fillings.
 The most traditional has feta cheese), Spanikopita (spinach pie sandwich- watch my video), Tiroptika ( very similar to Spanikopita but with a cheese filling), and …Doritos!